informatik-mannheim/gcatcirc/README.md

 # Copyright and license

-Code and documentation copyright 2018-2019 Mannheim University of Applied Sciences.
-Code released under the GPL License, Version 2.0.
+Code and documentation copyright 2018-2022 Mannheim University of Applied Sciences.
+Code released under the Apache License, Version 2.0.